-Get a Practically Painless Root Canal in Medford
+Get a Practically Painless Root Canal

 When your dentist refers to the term “root canal,” they typically are referring to the treatment itself.
 However, it also refers to the area inside the tooth that is being treated, irrigated and disinfected when damaged by decay and infection.
 Keep in mind that root canals themselves are not inherently painful.
 In reality, not getting your infection treated is what causes the most pain, while root canals work to relieve it.
 If you’re experiencing severe tooth pain, it’s imperative that you contact our office to schedule an appointment with a dentist in Medford today!